-The Department of Justice recently asked the Census Bureau to include a citizenship question on the 2020 Census.
-Should this proposal be favorably received, the integrity of the 2020 Census data will be fundamentally compromised.
-Including a citizenship question is likely to keep some people from responding to the questionnaire and others from responding truthfully, thereby undermining the accuracy of the data.
+As sociologists, we know that including a citizenship question is likely to keep some people from responding to the questionnaire and others from responding truthfully, thereby undermining the accuracy of the data.
 In addition, there is no longer time to properly test a new question.
-Creation of the questionnaire is a complex process that requires years of evaluation.
-With little time left before the 2020 launch, a new question could not be subject to standard rigorous testing, which would further undermine the quality of the data.
+We know that creation of the questionnaire is a complex process that requires years of evaluation.
+With little time left before the 2020 launch, a new question can no longer be subject to standard rigorous testing.
+In fact, field testing for Census 2020 is already underway.